Early Xerox products and history

 A new section in this website is created.
 Here you will find different Xerox product brochures.

 Check out the new section in this website - the 10 series.
-First out is the Xerox 1075 copier.

 In 1988 Xerox launched their 50 series, to celebrate Fifty years after Chester Carlson produced the first xerographic image in his Astoria, Queens, New York lab.
 Xerox called the new copiers, grouped under the 50 series label, its most important new products since 1982, when it announced the first of its 10 series of copiers.